-1. The Financialisation of the Terminal Industry
+1. The Financialization of the Terminal Industry

 Conventionally, terminal ownership and operation were mainly assumed by the public sector through port authorities.
 The provision of capital for port infrastructure projects was the responsibility of the public sector.
 However, productivity levels tended to be low, and returns on public investments were limited.
 As privatization took shape, the dominant model shifted to port authorities being landlords, and the terminal operating business drastically changed.
 From a situation of fragmentation, the terminal and stevedoring industry expanded substantially with the emergence of global terminal operators controlling large multinational portfolios of terminal assets.

-In the early 2000s, the terminal operation business reached a phase of rapid global expansion, on par with the rapid traffic growth supported by the shipping industry.
-Some corporate terminal networks were driven by strong demand and new greenfield terminal developments, and a series of large-scale acquisitions and multiple entries to boost expansion strategies, such as the take-over of CSX World Terminals and P&O Ports by DP World in 2004.
+In the early 2000s, the terminal operation business reached a phase of rapid global expansion, on a par with the rapid traffic growth supported by the shipping industry.
+Some corporate terminal networks were driven by strong demand and new greenfield terminal developments, and by a series of large-scale acquisitions and multiple entries to boost expansion strategies, such as the take-over of CSX World Terminals and P&O Ports by DP World in 2004.
 This process was accelerated due to port reforms across the world and the evolving balance of power between shipping lines and terminal operators.

 Simultaneously, the port and maritime industry has been subjected to increased financialization, implying that financial institutions play a growing role.
 Financial holdings such as investment banks, pension funds, and sovereign wealth funds, entered the market by providing large capital pools unavailable in the industry beforehand.
 The port terminal sector was seen as an attractive asset class having a potential for revenue generation.
 In more general terms, the financial sector provided capital for firms related to terminal operations and contributed to their remarkable expansion.
 For example, container terminal operators typically financially outperform container shipping lines, which are also strongly asset-based.
-An emerging class of terminal operators took the form of holdings backed by large pools of capital and using this capital to rapidly expand, particularly by acquiring terminal assets become part of a portfolio of port terminals.
+An emerging class of terminal operators took the form of holdings backed by large pools of capital, using this capital to rapidly expand, particularly by acquiring terminal assets which became part of a portfolio of port terminals.

 Financialization refers to the increasing role of financial motives, financial markets, financial actors, and financial institutions in port terminals, ranging from the provision of capital to involvement in terminal operations.